neuralvis/elpa-mirror/melpa/execline-readme.txt

   * completion of builtin commands.
   * working "comment-region" command.
   * indentation of blocks
-  * automatic enable of mode in *.ex files.
+  * automatic enable of mode in *.exec files.
+  * automatic enable of mode in files with "execlineb" interpreter

 Missing features: